mattmakai/fullstackpython.com/source/content/pages/06-apis/0605-api-creation.markdown

 ## API creation frameworks
-* [Sandman](http://www.github.com/jeffknupp/sandman) is a widely used tool to automatically generate a RESTful API service from a legacy database without writing a line of code (though it's easily extensible through code).

 * [Django REST framework](http://www.django-rest-framework.org/) and
   [Tastypie](https://django-tastypie.readthedocs.org/en/latest/) are
   the two most widely used API frameworks to use with Django.
 The edge